RR

 Conclusion

-The best part?
-My parents can update the meal plan without touching code.
-My cook gets clear instructions every day.
-I never think about it anymore.
+My parents update the meal plan in the Google Doc without touching code.
+My cook gets the menu on time and the poll at the right time; she just checks the votes.
+I don’t think about it anymore.

-That's the beauty of good automation — you set it up once and forget it exists.
+That’s the beauty of it — set up both automations once and forget the rest.

 Get Started Today